richardalbee/legopython/README.md

    git clone https://github.com/ralbee1/legopython.git
    ```
 2. Open the CLI and navigate the current working directory to where you cloned LegoPython
-2. Install the Pip Package from the CLI, copy and run this command:
+3. Install the Pip Package from the CLI, copy and run this command:
    ```sh
    py -m pip install -e .
    ```

-**User Install**
+4. [Optional] Internal Pip Install

+    This step configures the "User Install" below.
+If are copying this template for internal use, you can allow non-technical users to update your private version of LegoPython by creating a simple DevOps workflow to package the pip (Jenkins/Github Actions, Ect), uploading the pip to an internally accessible location (ex) Jfrog Artifactory), creating a secure read-only account to download the pip, and updating those credentials into a function which caches a .netrc file in the users home directory.

+    If all of your users are savvy enough to update their pip install after updating from master, then this step is signifcantly less worth the investment.

+**Example User Install - Does not Work**
 The user install url does not work with the template.
-This example shows how you could have a non-technical user update from an internally published pip.
+This example shows how you could have a non-technical user update from an internally published, proprietary version of LegoPython, pip in Jfrog Artifactory.
 1. Command Line Instructions
    ```js
    'pip install --upgrade legopython -i https://app.jfrog.io/artifactory/api/pypi/home-pypi/simple';